 We are students and practitioners.
 We believe leadership is integrity with our values and gifts.
 Our values include taking the time to understand the needs of others and meeting those needs.
 Therefore, our “Golden Circle” looks like this:

-Our WHAT, then, is CFL Consulting, CFL Incubator, and CFL Integrated Learning.
-In the former two, we hire students and put them on interdisciplinary teams to develop and validate ideas.
+Our WHAT, the way we do experiential learning and mentoring, then, is CFL Consulting, CFL Incubator (HEI), and CFL Integrated Learning.
+In the former two, we hire students and put them on team representing multiple majors to develop and validate ideas.
 We also hire experienced practitioners with proven track records to coach and mentor our students while they work on those teams solving problems for themselves and others.

 God created us to work and to do good works.
 To work and do good works requires discerning, developing, and deploying our gifts and calling so that in whatever we do, we are light and salt in the world.
 That means we are to reclaim the very goodness of the right relationships God gave us when he created the world.
 Those are work experiences that matter!

 Our WHY is to help students holistically flourish.
 Flourishing, work, and college experiences are related: people who are engaged in a career are 4.6x more likely to experience well-being, and people who engage their strengths are 6.0x more likely to be engaged in a career.
 (See below.)